 Bus and train accidents can be devastating, and those involved can sustain severe or catastrophic injuries.
 These can be long-lasting and lead to significant financial and personal losses.
 If you or a loved one is suffering from injuries from a MARTA (Metropolitan Atlanta Rapid Transit Authority) bus or train accident caused by negligence, you might be entitled to compensation for your injuries, medical care, and suffering.

-At Kaine Law, our MARTA accident lawyers fight for the rights of injury victims and their loved ones and work to prove liability and identify all the damages they deserve for their losses.
+At Kaine Law, our Decatur personal injury lawyers fight for the rights of injury victims and their loved ones and work to prove liability and identify all the damages they deserve for their losses.
 Our personal injury lawyers can examine your case and explain your legal options for compensation.